Praveenjeya77/Praveenjeya77/README.md

-## Hi there 👋I'm Praveen Jeaykumar
+## Hi there 👋I'm Praveen Jeyakumar

 **🚀 About Me**
 I am passionate about AI, NLP, and machine learning, actively working on language models, data-driven solutions, and AI-powered automation.